Drone footage by Casey Saumure

 Save Sleep Train Pond!
 Show your support by donating & signing HERE.

 In 2019, we became aware of a new nesting colony of herons and egrets in Sacramento.
 There are hundreds of wild animals that call this huge pond home.
 It’s a great habitat in a “no trespassing” area, so these birds are safe from the perils of nesting along busy streets and in apartment complexes.

-BUT… we found out that plans have been filed by the owners to develop the property, including the pond.
-The pond was not even mentioned on the first environmental impact report filed with the City of Sacramento!
-We estimate that the site is home to upwards of 500 nesting pairs of herons and egrets.
-If the pond were to be filled in and built upon, these birds would have to find a new nesting area, which would be bad news for the birds, and for the homes and businesses in the area.
+BUT… we found out plans were filed by the owners of the property (the organization that owns the Sacramento Kings) for development, mixed commercial and residential.
+This appears to include the pond.
+We estimate that the site is home to more than 500 nesting pairs of herons and egrets.
+If the pond were to be filled in and built upon, these birds would have to find a new nesting area, which would be bad news for the birds, and potentially for the homes and businesses in the area.

-It is common for herons and egrets to move into a neighborhood when the trees of their nesting site have been removed.
-This often results in a bad situation for both birds and people.
-For example, at the nesting colony we work with in the Pocket area of South Sacramento, the birds nest along busy streets and apartment complexes.
-The baby birds fall out of the tall trees and hit the concrete, are hit by cars and are sometimes harassed or injured by humans.
+Herons and egrets will often move into a suburban neighborhood when the trees of their nesting site have been removed.
+This results in a bad situation for both birds and people.
+At the nesting colony we work with in suburban South Sacramento, the baby birds fall out of tall trees and hit the concrete, are hit by cars and are sometimes harassed or injured by humans.
 Some of the residents have complained due to the birds’ feces raining down from the trees, the noise, and the injured and deceased babies on the ground.

-There is a solution that will benefit both humans and birds – preserving the pond site.
-SHER is working on a plan to preserve this precious natural resource, but we need to show the community’s support.
-You can show your support HERE.
+There is a solution that will benefit both humans and birds, which is preserving the pond site.
+SHER is working to advocate to preserve this precious natural resource, but it’s critical that we show the community’s support and spread the word.
+You can show your support by donating and signing HERE.
 To learn more about the pond click HERE.